esp/esp-js/docs/advanced-concepts/model-to-model-communications.md

 ```

 Here we use an esp `RouterSubject` returned from `router.createSubject()`.
-This subject enables multiple observers to subscribe to the same stream of updates and receive notifications on their own dispatch loops using `streamFor(modelId`.
+This subject enables multiple observers to subscribe to the same stream of updates and receive notifications on their own dispatch loops using `streamFor(modelId)`.
+Subjects are ideal when a model needs to expose a shared stream of notifications and that model owns procurement of the notification.
+Internally such a model might speak to multiple downstream services, consolidate the data, and push updates via the subject to anyone that's observing it.
+Observers can subscribe, filter and un-subscribe as needed.

 ## Lets Wrap it up
 ESP give you multiple means to communicate between models.
-In doing so it's important that when doing so you're on the correct dispatch loop for the model in question, the observable API is built to help you do this.
+In doing so it's important to ensure that when updating local model state you're on the correct dispatch loop for that model, the observable API is built to help you do this.
-Typically for fire-and-forget calls and `void` function invocations the model you're invoking will use `runAction` to jump onto it's dispatch loop adn update local state.
+Typically for fire-and-forget calls and `void` function invocations, the model you're invoking will use `runAction` to jump onto it's dispatch loop and update local state.
-For specific streaming operations the model you're invoking would use `router.createObservableFor(modelId)` and the calling model would stream the results via `streamFor(modelId)`.
+For specific streaming operations, the model you're invoking would use `router.createObservableFor(modelId)` and the calling model would stream the results on it's dispatch loop via `streamFor(modelId)`.
-And finally, for shared streaming, a model can create a subject and expose it as a shared stream.
-Callers can subscribe and, via `streamFor(modelId)`, receive the results on their dispatch loops.
+And finally, for shared streaming notifications, a model can create a subject and expose it for other models to observe, observer stream the results on the relevant dispatch loop via `streamFor(modelId)`.